-A brain–computer interface (BCI), often called a mind-machine interface (MMI), or sometimes called a direct neural interface or a brain–machine interface (BMI), is a direct communication pathway between the brain and an external device.
-BCIs are often directed at assisting, augmenting, or repairing human cognitive or sensory-motor functions.
+A brain–computer interface (BCI), often called a mind-machine interface (MMI), or sometimes called a direct neural interface or a brain–machine interface (BMI),

 Research on BCIs began in the 1970s at the University of California Los Angeles (UCLA) under a grant from the National Science Foundation, followed by a contract from DARPA.
 The papers published after this research also mark the first appearance of the expression brain–computer interface in scientific literature.